twentyTwo/vsc-ext-coding-time-tracker/CONTRIBUTING.md

-# Contributing to VSCode Time Tracker
+# Contributing to Simple Coding Time Tracker

 We're excited that you're interested in contributing to VSCode Time Tracker!
 This document will guide you through the process of setting up the project, making changes, and submitting your contributions.